-April Fools’ Stunts – The Good, The Bad, And The Cringe
+April Fools’ Stunts – the Good, the Bad, and the Cringe

 For obvious reasons, there are mixed feelings about April Fools’ advertising.
 When executed tastefully, these stunts can win major brownie points for brands.
-After all, humor is one of the top tactics for gaining trust and increasing engagement.
+After all, humour is one of the top tactics for gaining trust and increasing engagement.
 However, when brands get the punchline wrong, it leaves people with a bad taste in their mouths, sometimes even resulting in brands having to follow up with an apology (yikes).

-The Good: Brands that got it Right.
+The Good: Brands That Got It Right.

 Travel Alberta/Banff Lake Louise Tourism: How Does Lake Louise Get Its Iconic Shade Of Turquoise?